cerebral/cerebral/docs/docs/content/migration/01_start_migration.en.md

 )
 ```

-In 1.x you would first connect state, then siganls as seperate arguments in connect.
+In 1.x you would first connect state, then signals as separate arguments in connect.
 In Cerebral 2.x these are combined, tags are used to differentiate between state, signals and props.

 ```js
 // 2.x